 Conflicts of interest exist where a referee has an interest in the outcome of the funding decision, in particular where approval or rejection of the proposal may benefit or disadvantage the referee.
-This might occur when a referee: depends on or competes with the applicant professionally; works at, or has recently worked at, the same organisation as the applicant; has recently co-authored research with the applicant; is a co-investigator with any of the applicants on a funded grant; or is currently collaborating with the applicant.
+This might occur when a referee:

+- Depends on or competes with the applicant professionally - Works at, or has recently worked at, the same organisation as the applicant - Has recently co-authored research with the applicant - Is a co-investigator with any of the applicants on a funded grant - Is currently collaborating with the applicant.